 Small Amounts of Bleeding Can Signal a Larger Problem

-Bleeding can be concealed and therefore not escape through the vagina; thus, when abdominal pain and uterine contractions are present, lack of or a small amount of bleeding should prompt close evaluation for abruption.
+Bleeding can be concealed and therefore not escape through the vagina; thus, when abdominal pain and uterine contractions are present, a patient should be carefully evaluated for abruption even if there is minimal or no vaginal bleeding.

 Trusted Legal Help for Maternal Bleeding, Placental Abruption, and Birth Injury

 If you are seeking the help of a placental abruption attorney, it is very important to choose a lawyer and firm that focus solely on birth injury cases.
-Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children with birth injuries for over 3 decades.
+Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children for over three decades.

 Free Case Review | Available 24/7 | No Fee Until We Win